sarathfrancis90/arcgis-pro-sdk/API_guide.md

 * <a href = "http://devinfo/sites/DeveloperCentral/Shared%20Documents/Forms/AllItems.aspx?RootFolder=%2fsites%2fDeveloperCentral%2fShared%20Documents%2fStarTeam%20Documents&View=%7b4652831D%2d65B5%2d47FC%2d9D7D%2d4388EC6DFC2A%7d">Star Team – the install document</a>

 Additionally, you may choose to download the <a href ="https://devtopia.esri.com/ArcGISPro-SDK/win-net-documentation">CSharp code comment examples</a> on devtopia.
 It is a Visual Studio solution containing various csharp source files each illustrating different formatting and structuring techniques for code comments.

+##Setting up for check in/out of Star Team
+In order to successfully update Triple Slash “\\\” changes to source code, PE’s need to understand a few things about the development process like:
+* Installing and then updating ArcGIS Pro using GetBuild batch files,
+* Pulling source code from StarTeam and checking it back in,
+* Keeping source code synchronized with Pro build numbers.
+Note to Product Engineers:
+* Triple Slash “\\\” documentation requires that you read and write source code files from StarTeam.
+This means that you need the appropriate StarTeam permissions.
+* It is recommended that you have direct access to a machine in Redlands (it can be via remote desktop) because you will be running GetBuild  batch scripts that update your ArcGIS Pro build with current files.
+If you are updating a remote machine, it could take a very long time.
+* It is also recommended that you uninstall ArcMap from the machine that is being used to update “\\\” doc.
+It may not affect the “\\\” process but it does have some negative affect on the registry for some developers.
+The following steps assume you do NOT have ArcGIS Pro installed on your machine and there is NOT a folder called C:\ArcGIS already on your local machine.
+Install ArcGIS Pro
+You will only install Pro manually from a .MSI file once.
+All subsequent updates will be done using GetBuildRelease batch scripts.
+Step 1.
+Determine the most current build by opening the following file:
+	\\archive\11Builds_64\ReleaseOK.txt  - note the build number.
+Step 2.
+Based on the step above, install Pro from the appropriate folder in:
+	\\archive\11NonDevSetups\XXXX\ArcGISPro
+	Be sure to install into the C:\ArcGIS folder (NOT the default Program Files folder)